samuelbroscheit/open_knowledge_graph_embeddings/README.md

 A token-based model for the OLPBench benchmark.

-- [config/acl2020-openlink/wikiopenlink-thorough-complex-lstm.yaml](config/acl2020-openlink/wikiopenlink-thorough-complex-lstm.yaml) a configuration for one of the experiments of the ACL2020 study.
+- [config/acl2020-openlink/wikiopenlink-thorough-complex-lstm.yaml](config/acl2020-openlink/wikiopenlink-thorough-complex-lstm.yaml) is a configuration to train a OpenKGE model on the open link benchmark data.

 Two example models for the the Freebase FB15k-237 benchmark.
 Suggested for prototyping token based models.